GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

     * `os.environ['KAGGLE_KEY']`

 9. Run all the cells in the notebook.
 This will generate vector embeddings for the input dataset (`denizbilginn/google-maps-restaurant-reviews`) and store them in the `pgvector-instance` via a Ray job.
-    * Once submitted, Ray will take several minutes to create the runtime environment and optionally scale up Ray worker nodes.
-During this time, the job status will remain PENDING.
+    * If the Ray job has FAILED, re-run the cell.
-    * When the job status is SUCCEEDED, the vector embeddings have been generated and we are ready to launch the frontend chat interface.
+    * When the Ray job has SUCCEEDED, we are ready to launch the frontend chat interface.

-### Launch the Frontend Chat Interface
+### Access the Frontend Chat Interface

-#### Accessing the Frontend with IAP Disabled
+#### With IAP Disabled
 1. Setup port forwarding for the frontend: `kubectl port-forward service/rag-frontend -n $NAMESPACE 8080:8080 &`

 2. Go to `localhost:8080` in a browser & start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector-instance`, augment the original prompt with the context & query the inference model (`mistral-7b`) with the augmented prompt.

-#### Accessing the Frontend with IAP Enabled
+#### With IAP Enabled
-1. Verify IAP is Enabled

-   * Ensure that IAP is enabled on Google Cloud Platform (GCP) for your application.
+1. Verify that IAP is enabled on Google Cloud Platform (GCP) for your application.
 If you encounter any errors, try re-enabling IAP.

-2. Verify User Role

-   * Make sure you have the role `IAP-secured Web App User` assigned to your user account.
+2. Verify that you have the role `IAP-secured Web App User` assigned to your user account.
 This role is necessary to access the application through IAP.

-3. Verify Domain is Active
-   * Make sure the domain is active using commend:
+3. Verify the domain is active using command:
     `kubectl get managedcertificates frontend-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'`

-3. Retrieve the Domain

-   * Read terraform output `frontend_uri` or use the following command to find the domain created by IAP for accessing your service:
+3. Read terraform output `frontend_uri` or use the following command to find the domain created by IAP for accessing your service:
     `kubectl get managedcertificates frontend-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].domain}'`

-4. Access the Frontend

-   * Open your browser and navigate to the domain you retrieved in the previous step to start chatting!
+4. Open your browser and navigate to the domain you retrieved in the previous step to start chatting!

-#### Prompts Example
+#### Prompt Examples

-3. [TODO: Add some example prompts for the dataset].
+*TODO:* Add some example prompts for the dataset.

 ### Cleanup